 Wash clothing inside out.
 This ensures thorough cleansing when washing.
 The water and detergent make direct contact with the body oils and sweat that builds up on the fabric.

 Use the recommended amount of detergent.
 Not using enough detergent will prevent your clothes from getting clean.
 Using too much detergent will increase the water's viscosity, which makes it more difficult for the water to penetrate the fabric and remove dirt and odors.
+You may also want to try one of the laundry detergents designed to combat body odor and smells.

 Pre-soak your clothes.
 There are several all-natural substances in which to pre-soak your clothes.
 Place smelly clothing in a mixture of water and 1 ounce of detergent.
 Let them sit for 15-30 minutes.